-As part of the 6G research area, a terrestrial mobile network is being set up for research purposes on the Universität der Bundeswehr München campus.
-The terminal devices will be put in a position to communicate with each other via the SeRANIS satellite ATHENE1.
+As part of the 6G research field, a terrestrial mobile radio network is being set up for research purposes on the campus of the Universität der Bundeswehr München.
+In the process, the end devices will be able to communicate with each other via the SeRANIS satellite ATHENE1.
+The network will be expanded in three phases over the entire campus.
+The university campus is particularly suitable because of the realistic building structure.
+Thus, there are areas with urban development and with rural characteristics on the site.
+This enables particularly realistic measurements.

 CORE OBJECTIVES AND UNIQUE FEATURE

-Our aim is to achieve the most flexible possible satellite payload in order to operate various mobile communications protocols on the satellite itself.
-To enable software updates for our 6G on-board base station during the mission, use is made of a flexible FPGA and processor architecture.
-Interaction with the terrestrial mobile communications network on the ground provides us with a unique infrastructure to perform experiments for 6G research.
+Our goal is to realise a satellite payload that is as flexible as possible in order to be able to operate and research various mobile radio protocols directly on the satellite.
+To allow software updates for our 6G on-board base station during the mission, a flexible FPGA (Field Programmable Gate Array, a specially programmable integrated circuit) and processor architecture will be used.
+By interacting with the terrestrial cellular network on the ground, we have a unique infrastructure to conduct experiments for 6G research.

-With this lighthouse project in the field of 6G satellite integration, we are providing, in cooperation with our European research partners, a unique test and experiment environment to significantly influence 6G standardization.
-One of the main objectives is to verify the feasibility and operability of a 6G on-board base station for LEO satellites.
+As a lighthouse project in the field of 6G satellite integration, we enable a unique test and experiment environment in interaction with our national and European research partners to significantly influence the standardisation towards 6G.
+In particular, the feasibility and operability of a 6G on-board base station for LEO (Low Earth Orbit) satellites will be demonstrated.

 WHAT DO WE AIM TO ACHIEVE?

-The ATHENE1 satellite will serve as a technology platform for evaluating satellite-based 6G services and will make it possible to demonstrate extensive communication experiments in conjunction with the terrestrial mobile network.
+The ATHENE1 satellite will serve as a technology platform for the evaluation of satellite-based 6G services and enable us to demonstrate extensive communication experiments in interaction with the terrestrial mobile radio network.

-In cooperation with our European research partners, we want to make a contribution to future mobile communications standardization with LEO satellites.
-In this context, use cases for government agencies play a particularly important role.
+In this way, we want to make a contribution to future mobile radio standardisation, taking LEO satellites into account.
+At this point, especially governmental use cases for 6G networks play a major role.

 PARTICIPATING INSTITUTES AND CONTACT